XiansAiPlatform/XiansAi.PublicDocs/docs/1-getting-started/2-first-agent.md

 - The `[WorkflowRun]` and `[Workflow]` attributes are required to mark the method as the entry points for the workflow.
 You can see more about the Temporal.io workflow engine [here](https://docs.temporal.io).

 - InitConversation is a method that initializes the conversation with the user.
-It is a method that is provided by the XiansAi.Flow library.
+It is a method that is provided by the Agentri.Flow library.

 - The InitConversation function is designed for flexibility and supports two usage patterns:
     -   Providing a system prompt (string): Users can directly pass a system prompt to define the initial context or instructions for the conversation.